Hydrogeologist

 - Hydrogeology and Water Management MSc at Newcastle University - Civil Engineering and Geosciences

-- MSc Hydrogeology at Strathclyde University - Department of Civil and Environmental Engineering
+- MSc Hydrogeology at Strathclyde University - Department of Civil and Environmental Engineering.

 Skills

-You'll need to show:
+You'll need to demonstrate:

-- scientific knowledge across the range of disciplines
+- comprehensive scientific knowledge

-- mathematical modelling skills
+- proficiency in mathematical modelling

-- the capacity to evaluate complex data
+- capacity to evaluate complex data

-- an organised and flexible approach to work
+- organised and flexible work approach

 - commercial awareness